 - Competency Declarations and Conflict of Interest Declarations.

-Government Tables Professional Governance Act
+Government Tables PGA

 The proposed legislation is based on Recommendations 1 and 2 from the government’s Professional Reliance Report, authored by Mark Haddock, and released in June of this year.
 Shortly afterwards, the government indicated its intention to bring forward and table legislation in the fall.
 That precipitated nearly 50 hours of meetings between the five professional associations and the government throughout the summer as we tried to clarify the government’s goals and express potential impacts the changes would have on our governance structure and operations.